-PHM 407L -Pharmacy Experience VII (2 credit units)
+PHM 407L -Pharmacy Experience VII

 This course continues the introduction of the BSPS student to the practice of pharmacy and is focused on the practice of home infusion pharmacy, including the preparation of sterile solutions and monitoring of patients who need intravenous medications at home.
-The student will learn why infusion therapy is needed, how the medications are prepared and delivered to the patient.
-During this course the student will be introduced to the practice of nuclear pharmacy including the preparation of radioactive compounds used to diagnose or treat specific diseases.
-The student will also learn about the importance of consultations within the nuclear medicine healthcare team, training requirements, and specialty certification that are available for the nuclear pharmacy field
+The student will learn why infusion therapy is needed, how the medications are prepared and delivered to the practice of nuclear pharmacy including the preparation of radioactive compounds used to diagnose or treat specific diseases.
+The student will also learn about the importance of consultations within the nuclear medicine healthcare team, training requirements, and specialty certification that are available for the nuclear pharmacy field.